Opensemble/lhcvmm/Graphics/examples/rendererExample/README.md

 ### Compilation
 The Graphics Engine of the LHCVMM is developed using openFrameworks v0.9 (www.openFrameworks.com).
 To compile the examples in this repository you need to clone lhcvmm main directory into OF root dir (OF_ROOT_DIR/lhcvmm/Graphics/)

+### Running this examples
+Make sure `ffmpeg` is installed and on your PATH for VideoRenderer to work as it relies on ffmpeg.